 This is compression for one photo.
 I always aim for lossy compression which helps site speed the most.
 This is typically what works for most users.

 ShortPixel is also majorly cheap for image compression and when you invest at $10, you are taken care of, considering it then helps you compress thousands of photos automatically (and it does all of them at once, while Smush does not).

-This is a caching plugin that speeds up your page loading time, has settings for your images to load when you need readers to view them (as opposed to taking time to load everything from page one), and lessens the weight of various code on your site.
+This is a caching plugin that speeds up your page loading time, has settings for your images to load when you need readers to view them (as opposed to taking time to load everything from page one), and lessens the weight of various codes on your site.

 I purchased WP Rocket and managed to shave down another 2 seconds from this caching plugin that’s recognized and supported by WordPress.

-Resulting updates have only allowed for faster service from the plugin this year.
+The resulting updates have only allowed for faster service from the plugin this year.

 However, don’t do what I did when I did the installation process.
 I made the mistake of installing while I had another caching plugin on my site.
 I didn’t deactivate my other caching plugin and remove it first.
 (For some reason I thought I could do this later.
 I couldn’t.)